mtho-ngoza/mzansigig/public/legal/terms-of-service.md

 ### 14.1 Entire Agreement

-These Terms constitute the entire agreement between you and Kasigig.
+These Terms constitute the entire agreement between you and MzansiGig.

 ### 14.2 Severability